yubrajbhoi/termux-python-12/Doc/library/urllib.request.rst

    If *context* is specified, it must be a :class:`ssl.SSLContext` instance describing the various SSL options.
 See :class:`~http.client.HTTPSConnection` for more details.

-   The optional *cafile* and *capath* parameters specify a set of trusted CA certificates for HTTPS requests.  *cafile* should point to a single file containing a bundle of CA certificates, whereas *capath* should point to a directory of hashed certificate files.
-More information can be found in :meth:`ssl.SSLContext.load_verify_locations`.

-   The *cadefault* parameter is ignored.

    This function always returns an object which can work as a :term:`context manager` and has the properties *url*, *headers*, and *status*.